colekins/myvinyl/README.md

 After reaching the point of meeting the project's basic requirements, I decided to shift my focus on integrating a third party API.
 A big goal of mine was to integrate album covers into the front-end dynamically.
 I used bootstrap panels to display my resources in a clean grid for this very reason.
 Ultimately I found an npm package that integrated with last.fm's API.
 With a few custom edits to their script, I was finally able to sucessfully integrate its funcionality into my front end.
 Upon user sign-in, or upon the creation of a new album resource, the app fetches the album art URL and creates a new image element within seconds.
 I was really pleased to have this feature integrated, after working on it for the better part of my weekend.

 ### Goals for Future Versions
--More album info (potentially populated from the same API) -Sorting options
+- More album info (potentially populated from the same API)
+- Sorting options
--Sharing capabilities
+- Sharing capabilities
--Better mobile responsiveness
+- Better mobile responsiveness